csye6225-eashan-roy/webapp/README.md

 -- Test 2 - Updated the account and using the GET call, validated the account was updated

-- Added GitHub secrets to encrypt sensitive information in CI workflow.
+- Added GitHub secrets to encrypt sensitive information in CI workflow